 Section 10 of the Rivers and Harbors Act of 1899, as amended (33 U.S.C.
 403 et seq.) prohibits the unauthorized obstruction or alteration of any navigable water of the United States.
 This section provides that the construction of any structure in or over any navigable water of the United States, or the accomplishment of any other work affecting the course, location, condition, or physical capacity of such waters, is unlawful unless the work is approved by USACE.
-On November 16, 2010, USACE stated that, "aquaculture activities are within our jurisdiction and a permit is required" (USACE 2010, see relevant correspondence in appendix D).
-USACE also reiterated the need for DBOC to obtain a permit for impacts on waters of the U.S., including wetlands, vegetated shallows, and open waters pursuant to section 10 of the Rivers and Harbors Act in their comment letter on the Draft EIS (USACE 2011a, see relevant correspondence in appendix D).
-The Rivers and Harbors Act also requires section 401 certification from the state (as described above).
-It would be the responsibility of DBOC to obtain all relevant permits.
+On November 16, 2010, USACE advised that DBOC needed to obtain a USACE permit for its operations (USACE 2010, see relevant correspondence in appendix D).